 The first semester of a one-year course in organic chemistry designed for students planning professional school studies in health and life sciences.
-A rigorous, in-depth presentation of basic principles with emphasis on reaction mechanisms, multi-step synthesis, stereochemistry and spectroscopy and preparations and reactions of aromatic and non-aromatic hydrocarbons, haloalkanes, alcohols and ethers.
+A rigorous, in-depth presentation of basic principles with emphasis on reaction mechanisms. multi-step synthesis, stereochemistry and spectroscopy and preparation and reactions of nonaromatic hydrocarbons, haloalkanes, reactions of alkenes and alkynes, alcohols, ethers and organometallic compounds.
 Reactions include SN1, SN2, E1 and E2.
 (M)

-CHEM 18B Organic Chemistry for Health 4 units and Life Sciences -Second semester
+CHEM 18B Organic Chemistry for Health 4 units and Life Sciences